shiroichiheisen/Realtek-Unmanaged-Switch-Arduino-Library/README.md

 ### About This Library
 This repository contains the Realtek Unmanaged Switch Library Version 1.3.12.
-- **Staying Updated:** If you're using or have a newer version of this library, please contact me at [your email/contact information] to discuss updating this repository.
+- **Staying Updated:** If you're using or have a newer version of this library, please contact me at [your email/contact information on my profile page] to discuss updating this repository.
 - **Original Library Files:** For those who need them, the original library files are included in the `api_source` folder.

 ### Enhanced C++ Library for Arduino